CovertLab/wcEcoli/docs/google-cloud.md

    Cloud Firetasks that start running after you build this Image will pick it up, including Firetasks that were already queued to run.
 You can update your code then use `lpad` commands to restart failed tasks and resume paused tasks.
-   The full Docker Image path is `gcr.io/allen-discovery-center-mcovert/$USER-wcm-code`, where `$USER` is your local username.
+   The full Docker Image path is `gcr.io/$PROJECT/$USER-wcm-code`, where `$PROJECT` is the Google Cloud project name and `$USER` is your local username.
    You can "pull" and run it locally.

 1. Open an ssh tunnel to the project's MongoDB "LaunchPad" server in Google Compute Engine: